 In some cases, modern slavery may cross over with other forms of abuse such as child abuse and gender-based violence.
 Bearing this in mind may be useful when thinking about the support options available for survivors - especially ensuring the safeguarding of children - and when considering laws that could be used to bring exploiters to justice.

-It can also be useful when thinking about power dynamics between exploiters and victim/ survivors and ensuring this is not replicated by different agencies who are trying to help.
+It can also be useful when thinking about power dynamics between exploiters and victims or survivors and ensuring this is not replicated by different agencies who are trying to help.

 When working with survivors of any form of abuse, it's important to keep in mind the whole picture and recognise that minoritised groups may face additional barriers.
+Minoritised is a term used by Imkaan which describes communities who are subjected to intersection.

 For example, someone's race, class, gender, disability or sexuality can make it harder to leave a situation of exploitation due to fear of stigma and the response they may receive.
-Seeing someone as a whole person and responding to their diverse needs is called Intersectionality.
-Responses should be tailored to an individual's needs as a whole person, rather than solely as a victim/survivor of exploitation.
+Seeing someone as a whole person and responding to their diverse needs is called intersectionality - this term was coined by professor Kimberlé Crenshaw in 1989.